-In respect of related party transactions with Ministers, Treasury is planning to compile the financial report disclosures for agencies from information held/collected centrally.
+In respect of related party transactions with Ministers, Treasury compiles the financial report disclosures for agencies from information held/collected centrally.
 Designated officials from Treasury will work closely with Department of Premier and Cabinet (DPC) in this process.

 The disclosure information will be disseminated to relevant agencies to form part of the disclosures in their financial statements.
 Treasury or DPC may need to make further enquiries of agencies to obtain the information required under AASB 124.